nsward/ethereum-collateral-manager/Notes.md

 - TODO: dig into `rad` unit
 -** rad is a new unit and exists to prevent precision loss in the core CDP engine.
 Instead of using fixed point multiplication (e.g. rmul), integer multiplication is used.

+## Reason for Chief - Proxy - Vault
+This design pattern is not truly upgradeable or particularly easy to migrate.
+But, it's a step in that direction.
+The proxy serves to hopefully limit the dfferent contracts that users need to approve to move their tokens, and there is potential for it to allow us to follow the 0x proxy plan by deploying new proxies for different asset types (i.e. if I want to use my ERC XXX Car Token as collateral).
+The vault allows us to only have to worry about mirating data rather than finding all the different funds in all the different places.

 ## LIquidations
 Should only liquidate the minimum amount of assets required to 'cover the debt' by getting owed_amt + penalty of owed_token.
 Now the position is safe until the holder makes another swap.
 But, how do we determine which of the held tokens to try to sell first?